zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 (or another role, depending on the needed API requests).
 You'll also need the account's service key in a JSON file.

-For background information, we recommend reading the guide on [how to access ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of :
+For background information, we recommend reading the guide on [how to access the ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of :
  - [Recommended Authorization Flows](../../guides/authorization/oauth-recommended-flows)
  - [Service Users](../../guides/authentication/serviceusers)